sidecus/layeredsettings/README.md

 This library enables **Layered Environment Settings** when loading settings.
 You can define your environments with inheritance hierarchy, and tell the host builder to inherit settings based on the hierarchy - or in other words, you build your environment specific settings like buliding docker images.
 You get something like below:
 ![environment setup](https://github.com/sidecus/layeredsettings/blob/master/sample/wwwroot/env.png "Layered environment settings")
 This solves the issue of having to repeat the same settings among similar environments.
 It also has the potential benefit to help you shift settings/variables from your dev ops pipeline into the settings file so that you can have better history tracking in the same way as your dev code.

 Check [AppEnvironment.cs](https://github.com/sidecus/layeredsettings/blob/master/sample/AppEnvironments.cs) to see how layered settings environments can be defined, and [Program.cs](https://github.com/sidecus/layeredsettings/blob/master/sample/Program.cs) about how it's being used from the sample folder.

 # how to run locally
 Easiest way to mimic different environments is to use VSCode to mimic different environments.
-I have different configurations in ```launch.json``` to mimic each environment.
+I have different configurations in ```launch.json``` to mimic each environment
 ![Run locally](https://github.com/sidecus/layeredsettings/blob/master/sample/wwwroot/vscoderun.png "How to run locally")

 # things to keep in mind